hatute/FSTL4HRDR/README.md

 In our experiments, we used ResNet50 as the teacher model and ResNet18 as the student model by default.
 We also integrated many other commonly used models as additional choices in the `models` folder, please modify the individual training files to select them.

 ### data
 For confidentiality reasons, we do not provide the target dataset in the experiment, but the BOE dataset and Cell dataset are publicly available for download.
-For training, the corresponding `dataset` directory needs to be modified in the corresponding dataloader file in the data directory.
+For training, the corresponding `dataset` directory needs to be modified in the corresponding dataloader files.

 ## Usage